research41/stata-mcp/README.md

    - **Run Selection**: Select Stata code and press `Ctrl+Shift+Enter` (or `Cmd+Shift+Enter` on Mac)
    - **Run File**: Press `Ctrl+Shift+D` (or `Cmd+Shift+D` on Mac) to run the entire .do file
 3. View output in the editor panel

-> **Note:** When running Stata commands for the first time in a session, please be patient and wait for the server to start.
-This typically takes a few seconds.
-Subsequent commands will execute immediately.

 ## How It Works